MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded-faq.md

 ### Is Power BI Embedded available for non-profits and educational?

-There is no special Azure pricing for non-profit and educational entities.
+There's no special Azure pricing for non-profit and educational entities.

 ## Power BI Workspace Collection